gmcheese/eliaslundgaard.com/content/posts/supercharge-siri-with-GPT3.md

 ### Naming the shortcut

 If you want to access the shortcut through Siri, you need to give it a proper name.
-Activating shortcuts through Siri works by activating siri, and then saying the shortcut name.
+Activating shortcuts through Siri works by activating Siri, and then saying the shortcut name.
 For a shortcut named "My Shortcut", you would activate it by "Hey Siri...
 My Shortcut".
 That sounds a bit weird, so instead I named my GPT-3 bot "Coda" (It chose this name itself), and named the shortcut **Ask Coda**.
 This means you will activate the shortcut with "Hey Siri...
 Ask Coda".
 Much nicer!

 ### Ask for Voice Input